aalhour/aalhour.github.io/_tabs/projects.md

 permalink: /projects/
 ---

-_Side projects I've built over the years, mostly for the joy of learning._

----
+_A mix of production tools I’ve shipped and learning projects I built to understand how things work...
+In addition to the occasional rabbit hole :D_

 ## Learning / Explorations